A Full Checklist for Your Home Workstation Setup

-Your Home Workspace Setup Checklist
+Your Home Office Setup Checklist

 Working from home is part of the new normal, and if you are making this transition, there are bound to some ups and downs in this uncharted territory.
 Before you start setting up your home office or revamping it, it's worth considering some of the unique challenges you may face.